The Hearts Filthy Lesson: Music video

 The video featured a montage of art-style mutilations and gory objets d'art and was subsequently edited when shown on MTV.
-The clip was directed by Samuel Bayer, the man behind Nirvana's classic "Smells Like Teen Spirit" video.
+The clip was directed by American visual artist, cinematographer, and commercial, music video and film director Samuel Bayer, the man behind Nirvana's classic "Smells Like Teen Spirit" video.
 The video, which was controversial enough to require a re-edit for MTV, contained "shots of skulls, gibbets, candles and gruesome objects in pickling jars, while all the time a skeletal string-puppet drummer thrashes out the rhythm."
 Pegg described the results as "brilliant, frightening, and unlikely to woo the mass market."
 In interviews, Bowie commented on the "ritual art" aspects of Outside: "My input revolved around the idea of ritual art—what options were there open to that kind of quasi-sacrificial blood-obsessed sort of art form?
 And the idea of a neo-paganism developing—especially in America—with the advent of the new cults of tattooing and scarification and piercings and all that.
 I think people have a real need for some spiritual life and I think there's great spiritual starving going on.
 There's a hole that's been vacated by an authoritative religious body—the Judaeo-Christian ethic doesn't seem to embrace all the things that people actually need to have dealt with in that way—and it's sort of been left to popular culture to soak up the leftover bits like violence and sex.

 Live versions

 Bowie first performed the song on the Late Show with David Letterman on 25 September 1995, the day before the album was released in the US.
 He performed the song during his 50th birthday celebration concert in New York City on 9 January 1997, and this performance was included on the "Earthling in the City" CD.
 A version recorded in July 1996 at the Phoenix Festival in Stratford-upon-Avon, Warwickshire, England was released on the live album LiveAndWell.com in 2000.
 It was regularly performed during Bowie's 1995–1996 Outside Tour; a version performed in 1995 during this tour was released in 2020 on Ouvre le Chien (Live Dallas 95).
 It was performed occasionally during Bowie's 1997 Earthling Tour, and the song was included in the track listing for his live album Look at the Moon!
 (Live Phoenix Festival 97) (2021).
+The last time the song was played live was on the last show of the Earthling Tour, on 7 November 1997, in Buenos Aires.